 A series of penetrating insights into the heart-rendingly futile and tragic side of human-love, presented in long, voluptuous metaphors.
-Very little dialogue, no drama as such, rather one astonishing image after another of the dying heart.
+Very little dialogue, no drama as such, rather one astonishing image after another of a heart dying, dying, dead.

 - Johnstone, Keith.
 Impro.

 ‘Suppose an eight-year-old writes a story about being chased down a mouse-hole by a monstrous spider.
 It’ll be perceived as ‘childish’ and no one will worry.
 If he writes the same story when he’s fourteen it may be taken as a sign of mental abnormality.
 Creating a story, or painting a picture, or making up a poem lay an adolescent wide open to criticism.
 He therefore has to fake everything so that he appears ‘sensitive’ or ‘witty’ or ‘tough’ or ‘intelligent’ according to the image he’s trying to establish in the eyes of other people.
 If he believed he was a transmitter, rather than a creator, then we’d be able to see what his talents really were.’

 A masterpiece of psychological freedom, and one of the seminal books of my life, although I did a course with Johnstone which was dreadfully disappointing.
 He just told fucking anecdotes for three days.

 - Kaczynski, Ted.
 Industrial Society and Its Future.